Eastern Africa

 The region of East Africa covers those coastal countries from Eritrea in the north down to Tanzania in the south as well as the Seychelles islands off the coast.

-The climate of East Africa is typically equatorial with high temperatures year round and little seasonal variation, especially closer to the equator.
-Large variations in temperature are caused by altitude; it is cooler the higher you get.
+The climate of East Africa is typically equatorial with high temperatures year-round and little seasonal variation, especially closer to the equator.
+Large variations in temperature are caused by altitude; cooler the higher you get.
 In Nairobi, Kenya's capital, daily highs average 25°C annually and lows 13°C. This is mild for an interior region and is due to Nairobiâs elevation.
 In Mombasa, on the coast and so around sea level, average annual temperatures are 30°C maximum and 22°C minimum.

 There are two short rainy seasons in East Africa; one around April time, and the other in October and November.
 Rainfall is strongly influenced by the Inter-tropical Convergence Zone that streams low pressure around the equator.